LibraryCarpentry/lc-data-intro/episodes/04-regular-expressions.md

 > > Here we are using `\d+` for a one or more digit match followed by a period `\.`.
 Note we had to escape the period using `\`.
 After the period we look for one or more digits  `\d+` again followed by a literal comma `,`.
 We then have a literal space match followed by an optional dash `-` (there are few `0.0` Latitude/Longitudes that are probably errors, but we'd want to retain so we can deal with them).
 We then repeat our `\d+\.\d+` we used for the Latitude match.
 > {: .solution}
 {: .challenge}

-## References

-James Baker , "Preserving Your Research Data," *Programming Historian* (30 April 2014), [http://programminghistorian.org/lessons/preserving-your-research-data.html](http://programminghistorian.org/lessons/preserving-your-research-data.html).
-The sub-sections 'Plain text formats are your friend' and 'Naming files sensible things is good for you and for your computers' are reworked from this lesson.

-Owen Stephens, "Working with Data using OpenRefine", *Overdue Ideas" (19 November 2014), [http://www.meanboyfriend.com/overdue_ideas/2014/11/working-with-data-using-openrefine/](http://www.meanboyfriend.com/overdue_ideas/2014/11/working-with-data-using-openrefine/).
-The section on 'Regular Expressions' is reworked from this lesson developed by Owen Stephens on behalf of the British Library

-Andromeda Yelton, "Coding for Librarians: Learning by Example", *Library Technology Reports* 51:3 (April 2015), doi: [10.5860/ltr.51n3](https://doi.org/10.5860/ltr.51n3)

-Fiona Tweedie, "Why Code?", *The Research Bazaar* (October 2014), [http://melbourne.resbaz.edu.au/post/95320810834/why-code](http://melbourne.resbaz.edu.au/post/95320810834/why-code)